Apple TV vs Google Chromecast Ultra

 The current iteration of the Apple TV also involves App Store support.
 The apps contain a range of built in apps with big hitters like Netflix, YouTube, and Sky Sports alongside smaller names like Vevo, Vimeo and Crunchyroll.

-Amazon Video and Spotify remain noticable absentees from the Apple TV App Store, however.
-You can stream content from these services to the Apple TV.
+Amazon Prime Video and Spotify remain noticeable absentees from the Apple TV App Store, but Amazon Prime Video is coming, and you can stream content from these services to the Apple TV.

 App Store support gives the Apple TV another ace card.
 You can play games on it.
 Either using the supplied Siri remote control (with a touch surface), or by buying an optional games controller.
 Although at £40 this takes the overal cost of the Apple TV into games console territory.
 Much as we love the Apple TV, it's not as effective for gamers as a similar priced Xbox One or PS4 console.